jazzabeanie/jazzabeanie.github.io/_drafts/how_to_be_romantic.md

 New ideas
 ---------

 - pick some flowers from the street, put them in a little jar of water, then hide them somewhere in your room.
-The next day give them to her first thing in the morning and say, "these flowers have been since yesterday to see how beautiful you are".
+The next day give them to her first thing in the morning and say, "these flowers have been waiting since yesterday to see how beautiful you are".
 - keep a playlist for slow dancing - the kind of music that highschool kids would find every exciting as a school dance.
 Play it occasionally and slow dance in the kitchen while you're cooking dinner.